digital-asset/docs.daml.com/docs/2.7.1/docs/canton/architecture/identity.rst

 In short, a participant is someone with a key or with a set of keys that are known to belong together.
 However, the above definition doesn't mean that we necessarily know who owns the key.
-Ownership is an abstract aspect of the real world and is not relevant for the synchronisation itself.
-Real world ownership is only relevant for the interpretation of the meaning of some shared data, but not of the data processing itself.
+Ownership is an abstract aspect of the real world and is not relevant for the synchronization itself.
+Real-world ownership is only relevant for the interpretation of the meaning of some shared data, but not of the data processing itself.